oslokommune/okctl/userdocs/src/application/upgrading.md

 ```

 Then delete existing application manifests.
 This ensures that we delete files that okctl apply application doesn't
 produce anymore.

-You _can_ skip this command to get a simpler git diff below, but you should only do so if you know what
+:bulb: You _can_ skip the following `rm` command to get a simpler git diff below, but you should only do so if you know
-you are doing (i.e. you know that `okctl apply application` doesn't produce fewer files than it did last time you
-ran `okctl apply application`).
+that `okctl apply application` doesn't produce fewer files than it did last time you ran `okctl apply application`.
+For
+instance, the old okctl perhaps produced `some-deployment-patch.json`, but in the new version, it doesn't.

 ```shell
 rm -rf infrastructure/application/my-app